rust-lang/rust/text/0000-slice-copy-fill.md

 However, `std::slice::bytes::copy_memory`, the function I'm basing this on, only panics if `dst.len() < src.len()`.
 So... room for discussion, here.

-`fill` and `copy_from` could both be free functions, and were in the original draft of this document.
+`fill_with` and `copy_from` could both be free functions, and were in the original draft of this document.
 However, overwhelming support for these as methods has meant that these have become methods.

-These are necessary, in the opinion of the author.
+These are necessary, in my opinion.
 Much unsafe code has been written because these do not exist.

 # Unresolved questions
 [unresolved]: #unresolved-questions